Mandible Bone (Lower Jaw): Anatomy, Function, and Common Problems

 In this article

 The mandible is the lower jawbone.
-It holds your bottom teeth, gives shape to the lower face, and connects to the skull through the temporomandibular joint (TMJ) so you can chew, speak, and yawn.1
+It holds your bottom teeth, gives shape to the lower face, and moves at the TMJ so you can chew, speak, and yawn.1 Problems affecting the mandible include fractures, TMJ disorders, dislocation, and jaw misalignment.

-What are the Primary Functions of the Mandible?
+What Are the Primary Functions of the Mandible?

 What Problems Can Affect the Lower Jaw?